 The gas leak was sudden rather than gradual, and while several workers were safely evacuated, two men died on the scene.
 After an investigation, Shell was found negligent and responsible for the accident and deaths, which could have been prevented.

-The company was found guilty of failing to make necessary repairs on the platform.
-A repair of a hole in the leg of the platform would have prevented the gas leak.
+The company was found guilty of failing to make necessary repairs to the platform.
+A hole in the platform’s leg could have been repaired, which would have prevented the gas leak.

 Shell has also been guilty of more than one oil spill.
 These incidents cause substantial environmental damage, harm people and animals, and wreak havoc on local economies.

 Most recently, Shell was responsible for an oil leak of more than 88,000 gallons off the coast of Port Fourchon, Louisiana.
-The leak occurred at Glider Field, which is an underwater system piping oil between four different wells out to the Brutus platform in the Gulf of Mexico.
-A problem with the subsea infrastructure is thought to cause the leak.
+The leak occurred at Glider Field, an underwater system piping oil between four different wells out to the Brutus platform in the Gulf of Mexico.
+A problem with the subsea infrastructure is thought to have caused the leak.

 In such a dangerous industry, many types of accidents may injure or kill maritime workers.
 Shell has been responsible for several accidents, of which the above are just a few examples.